ttbond/mako_classifier/README.md

 #### Dependency
 * Numpy (>=1.15.0)
-* Tensorflow (>=1.12.0)(https://www.tensorflow.org/): a package used for machine learning applications such as neural networks and can be installed by pip
+* Tensorflow (>=1.12.0): a package used for machine learning applications such as neural networks,install instruction can be found at https://www.tensorflow.org/install

 #### Usage
 ```sh